Nathan-Amiri/Orb/README.md

-Orb is a simple PvP game created to learn and practice Unity's Lobby and Relay systems, as well as Unity's new networking solution: Netcode for Gameobjects.
+Orb is a simple PvP game created to learn and practice Unity's Lobby, Relay, and Netcode for Gameobjects systems

 Created in Unity and coded in Visual Studio 2022